pierrelux/rlbook/ocp.md

    $$\nabla_x \mathcal{L}(\mathbf{x}^*, \boldsymbol{\mu}^*, \boldsymbol{\lambda}^*) = \nabla f(\mathbf{x}^*) + \sum_{i=1}^m \mu_i^* \nabla g_i(\mathbf{x}^*) + \sum_{j=1}^\ell \lambda_j^* \nabla h_j(\mathbf{x}^*) = \mathbf{0}$$

-   Graphically speaking, this means that the gradient of the objective and that of constraint are parallel to each other at the optimum but point in opposite directions.
+   In the case where we only have equality constraints, this means that the gradient of the objective and that of constraint are parallel to each other at the optimum but point in opposite directions.

 2. A valid solution of a NLP is one which satisfies all the constraints (**primal feasibility**)